- Organization Overview

 [Tejal Desai] 1:28:59

-I mean, I'll just say as as ti of a training grant, there's there's a lot of requirements, but little resources that have been earmarked towards those requirements and even less that are earmarked into things that you would new initiatives that you would like to pursue.
-So you know, I think that brings us back to institutional support or graduate division support to help bring in additional people as well as resources to work.
-What are
+Alright, I'll just say as PI of a training grant, there's a lot of requirements, but little resources that have been earmarked towards those requirements and even less that are earmarked into things that you would, new initiatives that you would like to pursue.
+So, you know, I think that brings us back to institutional support, or graduate division support, to help bring in additional people as well as resources to work with us.

 [Jason Sello] 1:29:39

-you an untapped?
-I think inadequately tapped source of funding is actually the federal government, you know, for, for the diversity supplements on when the NIH grants that's a great mechanism to to to actually increase diversity within within the research lab.
-So There'll be something I think that that could be exploited.
-And perhaps there could be some, some way to incentivize that at the school level.
-So just just another sort of thought along those.
-And maybe
+I think inadequately tapped source of funding is actually the federal government, you know, for the diversity supplements on when the NIH grants, that's a great mechanism to actually increase diversity within the research labs.
+So there'll be something I think that could be exploited.
+And perhaps there could be some way to incentivize that at the school level.
+So just another sort of thought along those lines.

 [Nevan Krogan] 1:30:11